craigcitro/site/content/books.md

 #### *Unstoppable*, by Adam Rex.
 5/5

+In fairness, this one may be funnier for parents than children, but still a solid choice for both audiences.

 #### *The Common Sense of Teaching Mathematics*, by Caleb Gattegno.
 2/5

 My read is that someone gave Gattegno a syllabus, and said "think up